faasm/faasm/docs/debugging.md

 debugging information.
 However, there are still some options for chasing down issues.

+## `gdb`

+This project contains a default `.gdbinit` file to set some defaults for using gdb (e.g. disabling the segfault signal handling which is used by Faabric to do dirty tracking).

+This is configured by default in the CLI container.

 ## Backtrace

 If you're seeing a failure nested somewhere deep in an application but can't